rrivm1997/rrivm1997.github.io/_posts/2025-01-14-thehackerlabs-cyberpunk.md

 `-n`: Disables DNS resolution.
 `-Pn`: Ignores host discovery (does not check if the host is online).
 `192.168.1.134`: IP address of the target machine.
-`-oN allPorts`: Saves the results to a file called "allPorts".
+`-oG allPorts`: Saves the results to a file called "allPorts".